mempko/firestr/docs/connecting.md

 There are two primary ways to connect to others.
 You can either

-  1. Add them as a contact using an their identity.
+  1. Add them as a contact using their identity.
   2. Another person introduces you to them.

 1. Adding a Locator